yihan2588/Scource_Recon/README.md

 - `Assets/fiducials_lookup.json` — optional per-subject fiducials used by `importAnatomy`.
 If a subject is missing, default fiducials are applied.
 - `Assets/group_lookup.json` — maps each subject ID to `Active` or `SHAM` for automated group comparisons in `group_analysis.m`.

-## Manual Steps (Post-Script)
+## Manual Post-Processing

-- Review the exported screenshots and CSV summaries for each stage to verify there are no anomalies (misaligned sensors, empty scouts, etc.).
+After `group_analysis.m` completes you can dive into Brainstorm for interactive review:

+- Inspect the generated plots and summaries to spot interesting clusters quickly.
-- Use Brainstorm’s GUIs to build power comparisons, group averages, and contact sheets based on the `_avg_projected` files.
+- Use Brainstorm’s GUI to build additional contrasts or visualisations on top of the `*_avg_projected` files.

-## Logs

-- Source reconstruction log: `<STRENGTHEN>/recon_run.log`
-- Comparison preparation log: `<STRENGTHEN>/comparison_run.log`

-Both logs capture timestamps and high-level status messages to aid troubleshooting.
+- The atlas overlap tables can guide ROI-focused follow-up analyses.

+With these additions, the scripted workflow now covers: subject-level averaging, source projection, FieldTrip cluster permutation tests, distribution plots, cluster anatomical summaries, and organised reporting.
+Adjust the defaults in `group_analysis.m` if you need to tweak FieldTrip parameters for other projects.